Prescription: Soar

 Posterior convergence gate

-The simplest convergence test: track the exponential moving average of Q-value changes for each RL rule.
+Track the exponential moving average of Q-value changes for each RL rule.
 When the EMA drops below a threshold, the preference has stabilized.
 This requires no architectural modification to Soar’s RL, just a monitoring wrapper.
-A Bayesian posterior over Q-values would give a full uncertainty estimate, but it requires changing how Soar stores RL values from point estimates to distributions.
-EMA is sufficient.

 StepSoar implementation